jp1884/techvolution-vegas-baby/xx_Iconic_Memories/stories.md

 But have you every wondered why we need stories so badly?

-It's easy to understand why life wants predators to hunt, grazers to eat, plants to grow; each serves an eco-system's system of checks and balances.
-A good balance helps everyone thrive.

-But how does people telling, reading, or living good stories help life flourish?

-Stories are the memories of a hero fighting for their dreams.
-And what are dreams?
-The motivation we get--from some mysterious place--to improve our lives, our families, and our society.
+Stories are our motivation to keep dreaming.
 Fighting for our dreams, be it losing weight or curing cancer, is how we humans help life prosper.
-Stories are our motivation to keep dreaming.

 Yet, here's my point, everything isn't rainbows and sunshine on our planet.
 We don't live in the Garden of Eden.
 Happiness is rare.
 Most tree saplings don't find sunlight.
 Most lion hunts fail miserably.
 Elephants are often starving while they roam the Serengeti looking for something to eat.